AMReX-Combustion/PeleLM/Docs/source/Model.rst

 The following choices are currently implemented in `PeleLM`

-* The viscosity, :math:`\mu`, is estimated based on one step of the conjugate gradient method, using temperature dependent ratios of collisions integralsi (EGZE3).
+* The viscosity, :math:`\mu`, is estimated based on one step of the conjugate gradient method, using temperature dependent ratios of collisions integrals (EGZE3).

 * The conductivity, :math:`\lambda`, is based on an empirical mixture formula (EGZL1):